Versatile product designer with technical roots and grit.

 Portrait of Adam Robertson.

 My mantra is Charles Eames' quote, “the details make the design.”
-As a developer and UX designer, I focus on the minute details, creating smooth, intuitive interfaces and interaction flows that are pleasing to users.
+As a designer and developer, I focus on the minute details, creating smooth, intuitive interfaces and interaction flows that are pleasing to users.
 Once I have created those designs, I use clean coding techniques to implement the back-end functionality and ensure it delivers the same high-quality experience as the front-end.

 As a developer, performance and data are two of my greatest strengths.
 I can take a poorly performing site and improve its Lighthouse score and SEO while also using Google Analytics (GA4), PostHog, and Amplitude to gather user insights that inform better product decisions.